 If there's an opportunity to add a new vertical window, particularly one that faces east, south or west to catch the sunlight, this should be considered, too.
 Bear in mind that this job, while worthwhile, will be significantly more expensive than adding a rooflight or sunpipe.

 'You do not normally need planning permission to replace, alter or add new windows to introduce more natural light into your house, providing your permitted development rights have not been removed or restricted for our home,' advises architect Mary Hewett.
 'However, it is always worth checking with your local authority.
 There is one important restriction: unless you get planning permission, any new side-facing first-floor windows will have to be obscure-glazed, to protect your neighbours’ privacy.'

-Where windows and doors are completely replaced in existing dwellings, as opposed to repaired, they must comply with the up-to date Building Regulations Part L for conservation of fuel and power – so you will have to contact your council's building control department.
+Where windows and doors are completely replaced in existing dwellings, as opposed to repaired, they must comply with the up-to date building regulations Part L for conservation of fuel and power – so you will have to contact your council's building control department.